 The sacrifices of NATO troops, who have given their blood for an honorable outcome in Afghanistan, demand that the West should negotiate an outcome that does not amount to abandoning the country, nor end up endorsing what Russia wants in the region.
 For Russia, the Afghanistan issue can help Moscow achieve its goal of splintering the U.S. foreign policy establishment ahead of the 2020 presidential election, which, in turn, will degrade American legitimacy within Afghanistan.
 Russian President Vladimir Putin’s focus on Afghanistan is an essential aspect of how Russia seeks to re-evaluate its past whilst furthering its future strategic interests.
 Just like in Syria, the Kremlin is rewriting history in Afghanistan to both diminish US influence and retrospectively justify its own, as it seeks to regain its status in the post-Cold War world—with the Afghan people caught in the middle once again.

-Dr. Sajjan M. Gohel is International Security Director at the Asia-Pacific Foundation, Visiting Teacher at the London School of Economics and Political Science (LSE) and Co-Chair of the Partnership for Peace Consortium (PfPC)’s Combating Terrorism Working Group (CTWG).
-Sajjan is also the Co-Editor for the forthcoming NATO Counter-Terrorism Reference Curriculum (CTRC).
+Dr. Sajjan M. Gohel is International Security Director at the Asia-Pacific Foundation, Visiting Teacher at the London School of Economics and Political Science and Co-Chair of the Partnership for Peace Consortium (PfPC)’s Combating Terrorism Working Group (CTWG).
+He is also the co-editor for the forthcoming NATO Counter-Terrorism Reference Curriculum (CTRC).